-At $9.98, it won’t set you back very much at all, and I really feel you will be getting a great product!
+At under ten dollars, it won’t set you back very much at all, and I really feel you will be getting a great product!

 Let me know your thoughts in the comments below.
 What has been your experience with cell phone armband holders?
 Positive?
 Negative?
 Have you any experience with TRIBE as a company?
 Additionally, if you have any questions, please feel free to leave them below.

 Lastly, let’s have a little fun.
 What was the worst/best experience you have ever had while out on a run?
 Feel free to share your horror stories, funny moments, and triumphs!